Fitmama Strong Favourites: Reverse Jumping Jacks

 You'll want to avoid the high impact version of this exercise if you're in the early weeks or months of recovering from birth.
 Once you've built up strength and have regained some of the stability in your joints, you should be able to slowly progress to the high impact option.

 Interested in joining us?
-Our classes are a great way to meet other new parents.
-FITMOM Durham has been operating classes in Durham Region since 2010.
-Our community is a thriving and welcoming space.
-We can't wait to have you join us!
+Our community is a great way to meet other new parents.
+Fitmama Strong Durham has been operating in-person classes in the Durham Region since 2010 and we’ve been offering Online classes online from our virtual studio since 2020.
+Our community is a thriving and welcoming space for you and your littles.

 #jointhemotherhood #whichfitmomareyou